-Iran targets Israeli bases across Syrian frontier, Israel pounds Syria
+Iran targets Israeli positions across Syrian frontier, Israel pounds Syria

-JERUSALEM/BEIRUT (Reuters) - Iranian forces in Syria launched a rocket attack on Israeli army bases in the Golan Heights early on Thursday, Israel said, prompting one of the heaviest Israeli barrages in Syria since the conflict there began in 2011.
+JERSUSALEM/BEIRUT (Reuters) - Iranian forces in Syria shelled Israeli army outposts across the Syrian frontier overnight, Israel said, prompting one of the heaviest Israeli strikes in Syria since its civil war began in 2011.

-The attack on the Israeli-occupied Golan Heights, just past midnight, marked the first time Iranian forces have hit Israel from Syria, where they have deployed along with Iran-backed Shi’ite militias and Russian troops to support President Bashar al-Assad in the seven-year-old civil war.
+The attack into the Israeli-occupied Golan Heights marks the first time Iranian forces have hit Israel from Syria, where they have deployed along with Iran-backed Shi’ite militias to support President Bashar al-Assad in the civil war.

 Syrian state media said dozens of Israeli missile strikes hit a radar station, Syrian air defence positions and an ammunition dump, underscoring the risks of a wider escalation involving Iran and its regional allies.

-Israel said the Iranian salvo of 20 Grad and Fajr rockets were shot down by its Iron Dome air defence system or fell short of the Golan targets.
-The Quds Force, an external arm of Iran’s Revolutionary Guards, carried out the launch, Israel said.
+The Israeli military spokesman said the Iranian attack with around 20 projectiles or rockets was carried out by the Quds Force, an external arm of Iran’s Revolutionary Guards.

-“It was commanded and ordered by (Quds Force chief General) Qassem Soleimani and its has not achieved its purpose,” military spokesman Lieutenant-Colonel Jonathan Conricus told reporters.

-Israel struck back by destroying dozens of Iranian military sites in Syria, Conricus said, as well as Syrian anti-aircraft units that tried unsuccessfully to shoot down Israeli planes.

-“But I can say that in terms of our purpose, we focussed less on personnel and more on capabilities and hardware ... to inflict long-term damage on the Iranian military establishment in Syria.
-We assess it will take substantial time to replenish.”
+Lieutenant Colonel Jonathan Conricus said that Israel intercepted “a few” of the rockets and there were no reports of casualties and that damage to Israeli positions was “limited.”

+The attack took place at around 12.10 a.m.
+“We have retaliated but I have no further details about this,” he said.
-Tensions between Israel and Iran had already spilled over in Syria, worrying Russia, which want to stabilise Assad’s rule.

-Iran vowed retaliation after a suspected Israeli air strike last month killed seven of its military personnel in a Syrian air base.
+Tensions between Israel and Iran had already spilled over in Syria.
+Iran vowed retaliation after an Israeli air strike last month killed seven of its military personnel in a desert airbase in Syria.
 Israel regards Iran as its biggest threat, and has repeatedly targeted Iranian forces and allied militia in Syria.

-Thursday’s flare-up came hours after Israeli Prime Minister Benjamin Netanyahu returned from a visit to Moscow, where he discussed Syria concerns with Russian President Vladimir Putin.

-Conricus said Israel forewarned Russia of its strikes on Thursday, which Syrian state media first reported hit Baath City in Quneitra, near the border.
+Syrian state media reported Israeli missile attacks targeting Baath City in Quneitra, near the border.
 Further waves of missiles followed.
 Syrian state media said Israeli missiles had been brought down over Damascus, Homs and Sueida.

 “Air defences confronted tens of Israeli rockets and some of them reached their target and destroyed one of the radar sites,” Syrian state news agency SANA reported, citing a military source.
 Another rocket hit an ammunition warehouse, it said.